Ents24/public-api-docs/blueprint/blueprint.md

                   "description": "End time string for the event", "type": ["string","null"]
                 },
+                "hasMoved": {
+                  "description": "Flag to indicate if an event has been moved to another location", "type": "boolean"
+                },
+                "isCancelled": {
+                  "description": "Flag to indicate if an event has been cancelled", "type": "boolean"
+                },
+                "isPostponed": {
+                  "description": "Flag to indicate if an event has been postponed", "type": "boolean"
+                },
+                "isRescheduled": {
+                  "description": "Flag to indicate if an event has been re-scheduled", "type": "boolean"
+                },
                 "isSoldOut": {
-                  "description": "Flag to indicate whether the event is sold out.", "type": "boolean"
+                  "description": "Flag to indicate whether the event is sold out", "type": "boolean"
                 },
                 "ticketsAvailable": {
-                  "description": "Flag to indicate whether there are tickets available for the event.", "type": "boolean"
+                  "description": "Flag to indicate whether there are tickets available for the event", "type": "boolean"
                 },
                 "isFree": {
-                  "description": "Flag to indicate whether the event is free entry.", "type": "boolean"
+                  "description": "Flag to indicate whether the event is free entry", "type": "boolean"
                 },
                 "price": {
-                  "description": "Price info for the event.",
+                  "description": "Price info for the event",
                   "type": ["string","null"]
                 },
                 "venue": {